MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

        ```

       If `managerCanUpdateMembership` is **True**, then the domain user has update membership permission on the computer group.
+      If `managerCanUpdateMembership` is **False**, then give the computer group manage permission to the domain user.

 ## gMSA account validations